-- 2 black ending in a plastic plug for the AC input from the 2 black generator wires - 1 red with a plastic plug which outputs plus - 1 brown with a plastic plug beeing ground (minus)

-8 - The two black cables leading from the generator should be first introduced into the supplied twin plastic plug housing.
+- 2 black ending in a plastic plug for the AC input from the 2 black generator wires - 1 red with a plastic plug which outputs plus - 1 brown with a plastic plug beeing ground (minus) - The two black cables leading from the generator ... - ... should be first introduced into the supplied twin plastic plug housing.
 This housing connects to the plastic plug at the end of the 2 black wires on the regulator.
-It does not matter which black is at which side, as there is AC. - The brown cable from the regulator should connect to either battery minus or good ground if there is no battery. - The red cable from the regulator should connect to either battery 12V PLUS or if there is no battery to the wiring that runs to your consumers (normally main l - Take care: I man runs to your consumers (normally main switch intake pin).

-Wrong polarity will damage the electronics! - If you use a battery, make sure that you have a 15A-fuse between battery and vehicle circuitry.
+It does not matter which black is at which side, as there is AC.

+- The brown cable from the regulator should connect to either battery minus or good ground if there is no battery. - The red cable from the regulator should connect to either battery 12V PLUS or if there is no battery to the wiring - Take care: that runs to your consumers (normally main Wrong polarity will damage the electronics! switch intake pin). - If you use a hattery, make sure that you have a 154-fuse between hattery and vehicle circuitry

-- There is NO facility for a charge control light without battery this will not work anyway.
+- If you use a battery, make sure that you have a 15A-fuse between battery and vehicle circuitry - There is NO facility for a charge control light without battery this will not work anyway.
 The regulator has an inbuilt high potency condenser to smoothen voltage.
-This will make sure that your side indicators (flashers) and horn will work correctly even without battery.

-- Remains the blue (sometimes blue/white) wire at the ignition coil.
+This will make sure that your side indicators (flashers) and horn will work correctly even without battery. - Remains the blue (sometimes blue/white) wire at the ignition coil.
 This is the kill (cut-off) wire.